Ricardicus/ric-script/README.md

 will provide some samples here in the README further below that walks through some concepts.

 The entire thing has a working title of 'ric-script'.
-I want to stress that it is a scripting language, and I think 'ric' sounds cool (even if it is a bit self-congratulatory).
+I want to stress that it is a scripting language and my first three letters sound cool according to me.
-But I might change it if someone inspires me to..

 <a href="https://ric-script-u5ep8.ondigitalocean.app/doc">Here is a link to more of the language documentation</a>